apache/drill/_docs/connect-a-data-source/035-plugin-configuration-basics.md

 ## Bootstrapping a Storage Plugin

-If you need to add a storage plugin configurationto Drill and do not want to use a web browser, you can create a [bootstrap-storage-plugins.json](https://github.com/apache/drill/blob/master/contrib/storage-hbase/src/main/resources/bootstrap-storage-plugins.json) file and include it on the classpath when starting Drill.
+The REST API is recommended for programmatically adding a storage plugin configuration to Drill.
+An alternative for use in a distributed environment only is bootstrapping.
+You can create a [bootstrap-storage-plugins.json](https://github.com/apache/drill/blob/master/contrib/storage-hbase/src/main/resources/bootstrap-storage-plugins.json) file and include it on the classpath when starting Drill.
 The storage plugin configuration loads when Drill starts up.

-Bootstrapping a storage plugin configuration works only when the first Drillbit in the cluster first starts up.
+Currently, bootstrapping a storage plugin configuration works only when the first Drillbit in the cluster first starts up.
 The configuration is stored in ZooKeeper, preventing Drill from picking up the bootstrap-storage-plugins.json again.

 After cluster startup, you have to use the REST API or Drill Web UI to add a storage plugin configuration.
 Alternatively, you